Z3Social/Z3-UI/README.md

 # Z3-UI

-NexUI is the frontend used for the upcoming fully desentralized social network ZЗ Social.
+Z3-UI is the frontend used for the upcoming fully desentralized social network ZЗ Social.

 ## How does it work?